mayank26saxena/portrait-mode/README.md

 Traditionally, the portrait mode effect has been achieved using 2 lenses which detect ojects present in the foreground and in the background.
 With advances in the field of ML, this effect can also be implemented using only image segmentation.
 Using the pretrained [DeepLab-v3+](https://github.com/tensorflow/models/tree/master/research/deeplab) open source model, we can find the objects in the foreground of the image and blur the background to replicate this effect.

-Check out the demo website - [http://portraitmode.herokuapp.com/](http://portraitmode.herokuapp.com/)
+Check out the demo website - [Demo](http://portraitmode.herokuapp.com/) (Source Code: [https://github.com/mudit9/portraitmode-flask](https://github.com/mudit9/portraitmode-flask))

 ## Setup
 This project relies on a handful of dependencies, use the following command to install your dependencies: